aquasecurity/tracee/docs/tutorials/deploy-grafana-dashboard.md

 docker run -p 9090:9090 -v /path/to/config:/etc/prometheus prom/prometheus
 ```

 Then, try to access prometheus through `http://localhost:9090`.
-If succesful,
+If successful,
 move to the next step, otherwise consult with prometheus documentation.

 ## Run Grafana to display Tracee's Prometheus Metrics

-After succesfuly deploying Tracee and Prometheus we may now run Grafana to
+After successfully deploying Tracee and Prometheus we may now run Grafana to
 visualize it's metrics.

 Install grafana using their instructions and enter the now available grafana